Michael Ballard - Owner FTS

 Jesse James Dupree - Jackyl

 Paul Yaffe - Paul Yaffe's Bagger Nation

-The Hoel Motor Ride takes place Wednesday August 7th, 2013.
+The Hoel Motor Ride takes place Wednesday August 6th, 2014.
 The ride will leave the Full Throttle Saloon at 11am.
-On the ride this year celebrities will include Tanya Tucker, Jesses James Dupree of Jackyl, Roman Glick of Jackyl, Angie from Angieland and Michael Ballard owner of the Full Throttle Saloon.
+On the ride this year celebrities will include Jesses James Dupree of Jackyl, Roman Glick of Jackyl, Angie from Angieland and Michael Ballard owner of the Full Throttle Saloon.
 This year the ride will leave the Full Throttle Saloon, heading for Deadwood, South Dakota with a trip through beautiful Spearfish Canyon along the way.
-Proceeds from the donations will be given to the Humane Society.

 In 1938 Pappy Hoel along with his wife Pearl, gathered with friends who were motorcycle enthusiasts for a "good time" including riding, picnics and racing.
 Little did the Hoel's know that this gathering would grow into the World's Largest Motorcycle Rally, the "Grand Daddy" of them all, or did they?
 Over the past 68 years, Pappy and Pearl Hoel were dedicated to nurturing and expanding this motorcycle event to ensure its success.
 This dedication continued until the passing of Pappy in 1989 and just a short time ago with passing of Pearl.